Mythical Games will launch NFT marketplace for Blankos Block Party

 “The theme we’ve been talking about is how does gameplay change scarcity and rarity, which then can be reflected immediately in that marketplace,” he said.
 “We’re really excited because it’s going to start really start unlocking that investment that players are buying these items for that they actually own.
 Now they have buyer or seller options.”

-Through the proprietary Mythical Marketplace, players can unlock the value of monetary, rarity and time-based investments by selling their Blankos to other players for real money (like U.S. dollars) or cryptocurrency in safe and secure transactions, with proof of authenticity, he said.
+Through the proprietary Mythical Marketplace, players can unlock the value of monetary, rarity, and time-based investments by selling their Blankos to other players for real money (like U.S. dollars) or cryptocurrency in safe and secure transactions, with proof of authenticity, he said.

 “The first step is going to get the marketplace out.
 And so people can start interacting with that,” he said.